- *NEW* – Here for the Kids (Fun) – No experience necessary! All ‘once-a-year’ players welcome, out to support the kids.

 - Players may not touch the net at any time during play.
 A player may cross under the net without violation, as long as they do not touch anyone on the other team or interfere with them playing the ball or make contact with the net.
 A player is then allowed to return to their own side and play continues.

 - 3 games are played in total for each match.
-Each team is guaranteed 4 x 35 minute matches.
+“Fun” division teams are guaranteed 3 x 35 minute matches.
+“Recreational” and “Competitive” division teams are guaranteed 4 x 35 minute matches.

 - Round Robin games are to 21 (win by 2) with a cap at 23.
 All games will count … so play your best until the very end.